Pages

 About 30% of women older than 30 years have fibroids, and they usually appear between the ages of 35 and 45.

 Uterine fibroids are the most common female pelvic tumor, affecting up to 30% of women.
-These non-cancerous tumors arise from smooth muscle cells within the uterus and can result in symptoms such as pelvic pain, pelvic pressure, urinary frequency, abdominal fullness, infertility and heavy menstrual bleeding.
-Fibroids can be microscopic or weigh several pounds.
-While it is unclear what causes them to form, we do know fibroids depend on estrogen to grow and are more common in African-American women.
+Fibroids are non-cancerous tumors that arise from smooth muscle cells within the uterus and can result in symptoms such as pelvic pain, pelvic pressure, urinary frequency, abdominal fullness, infertility and heavy menstrual bleeding.
+Fibroids can be microscopic and some fibroids may weigh several pounds.
+While it is unclear what causes fibroids to form, we do know fibroids depend on estrogen to grow and are more common in African-American women.

-Treatment options vary upon the severity of symptoms, a patient's age and medical history, as well as her desire to maintain fertility.
+Treatment options for fibroids vary upon the severity of symptoms, a patient's age and medical history, as well as her desire to maintain fertility.
 Simple treatment options include monitoring with ultrasound, oral contraceptive pills or hormone injections to control fibroid growth.
-A myomectomy, or surgical removal of fibroids, can be performed hysteroscopically, larparoscopically or abdominally.
+A myomectomy, or surgical removal of fibroids, can be performed. ysteroscopically, larparoscopically or abdominally.
 In addition, uterine artery embolization (UAE), performed by an interventional radiologist, is designed to restrict the fibroid's blood supply.
-The benefit of UAE is avoidance of surgery, but long-term results are unknown, as is the affect on future pregnancies.
+The benefit of UAE is avoidance of surgecal removal of fibroids, but long-term results are unknown, as is the affect on future pregnancy.

 Fibroids do not present noticeable symptoms.
 Some women never realize that they have fibroids because they have no symptoms.
 In other women, uterine fibroids are discovered either during a routine gynecologic exam or during prenatal care.